 - Do your students use diagrams to work out the probabilities of no stops, one stop and two stops?

-- Do they conclude that Luciana might be worse off, unless she is able to sneak though some lights on orange?
+- Do they conclude that Luciana might be worse off, unless she is able to sneak through some lights on orange?

 In this lesson we conclude the unit with a game that involves probability.

-- Introduce the Horse Race game (Copymaster Four) and have three students play a demonstration game for the class.
+- Introduce the Horse Race game (Copymaster 4) and have three students play a demonstration game for the class.
 The gameboard explains the rules. you will need the gameboard, two standard dice, and two counters of one colour each (their racing colour).
+You could adapt this game by creating a blank board from a grid.
+Students could be challenged to create their own version that incorporates their previous learning about native animals (e.g. mudfish).

 - Put the class into groups of three and have them play five games each.